Equipment/Sustainability

 We could greenwash you like most industries do, but we’re caring lefties, and wouldn’t want to be anything less than 100% straight about it: There’s plenty of good stuff to talk about, but a couple things that could be better…

-(*we would like to thank Uline for sending their huge catalogs, we use their supercalendered catalog paper for free, recycleable press packing!) - SHOP WASTE: We recycle leftover paper (often re-using trimmings for another job), metal, and plastic (through Chicago’s admittedly-kind-of-questionable system).
-We — as most printers do — throw damaged or scrap type/leading into a “hell box” which is returned to the typecaster to be melted down and re-used.
-Metal type is made of a lead alloy that is entirely safe if handled properly (but please don’t lick/eat our type).
-We clean the press with odorless mineral spirits and disposable shop rags.
-We do this in as safe, ecological, and minimal manner as possible (we’re down to 4 or 5 paper towels and a few squirts of spirits per press wash-up!) but we’re looking for a more sustainable cleaning system, both for the environment and for our own health and safety.
+• SHOP WASTE: We recycle leftover paper (often re-using trimmings for another job), metal, and plastic (through Chicago’s admittedly-kind-of-questionable system).
+We — as most printers do — throw type slugs and leading scraps into a “hell box” which is melted down and re-used in the Ludlow.
+Metal type is made of a lead alloy that is safe if handled properly (but please don’t lick/eat our type).
+We clean the press with odorless mineral spirits and shop rags that are cleaned by a cleaning service and re-used.

 As we grow with your support, our larger scale will allow us the leverage and income to address these few remaining ecological concerns, we look forward to someday soon being in a green-powered space and being able to brag about our practices, but in the meantime, we’ll be honest about our challenges and goals.